Exclusive benefit for Export Development Program members

 Travel & Trade Mission Application

-The Brewers Association will be hosting a trade mission to Italy as part of attendance to the Beer & Food Attraction event.
-The trade mission will enable participating breweries to meet with importers, visit retail locations and HORECA accounts, attend media functions and participate in other activities that promote American craft beer in the market.
+The Brewers Association will be hosting a trade mission to Italy as part of attendance at the Beer & Food Attraction event.
+The trade mission will enable participating breweries to meet with importers and participate in other activities that promote American craft beer in the market.
 This is an opportunity both for breweries that have existing distribution in Italy and breweries that are new to the market.
 Brewery representative presence enhances the impact of promoting American craft beer abroad and provides a valuable opportunity for brewery staff to better understand market opportunities.

 The EDP has set aside a budget to offer travel assistance in the form of reimbursement for certain expenses for brewery representatives traveling to Rimini as part of this BA mission.
-Participants will be expected to represent the BA and American craft beer industry generally, work the festival on behalf of the BA and participate in other organized EDP activities.
-Interested brewery staff are asked to complete the online application by December 29, 2022.
+Participants will be expected to represent the BA and American craft beer industry generally, work the festival on behalf of the BA, and participate in other organized EDP activities.
+Interested brewery staff are asked to complete the online application by January 5, 2024.
 Review and selection of applications will take place on an ongoing basis and will be determined using criteria including the timing of application, number of applicants, and application alignment with the activity’s mission and goals.

 Shipping Beer to Consolidation

-Beer for the event must arrive at the west coast consolidation warehouse no later than January 19, 2023.
+EDP members have a choice of one of two consolidation points on the east and west coast.
+Beer for the event must arrive at either consolidation warehouse no later than January 18, 2024.
 Beers that do not arrive on time or are not labeled properly are not guaranteed participation.